jackmaden/philosophybreak/src/pages/articles/i-think-therefore-i-am-descartes-cogito-ergo-sum-explained/index.md

 authorLink: "https://twitter.com/jackmaden_"
 ---

+<span class="big-letter">P</span>erhaps Western philosophy’s most famous statement, “I think, therefore I am” is actually a rather poor translation of its Latin original, _cogito ergo sum_.
+A clearer translation might be, “I am thinking, therefore I exist.”

+Even with a less ambiguous translation, however, we might still wonder why this statement is so celebrated.

+Doesn’t it just express something really obvious?

+Well, Descartes was not merely conveying a platitude when he coined these famous words.

+For him, “I think, therefore I am” is a crucial example of a statement which, when expressed, _cannot be false_ — and thus a significant step in his search for certain, irrefutable knowledge.

+Indeed, the brilliance of _cogito ergo sum_ — and why it changed Western philosophy forever — really becomes clear once we consider its philosophical background, and Descartes’ motivations…

+## Descartes’ search for certainty, via relentless methodic doubt

 <span class="big-letter">I</span>t’s a cool 1640 night in Leiden, Netherlands, and French philosopher René Descartes picks up his pen…⁣ “I am here quite alone,” he writes, “and at last I will devote myself sincerely and without reservation to the general demolition of my opinions.”⁣

 What better way to spend the night?

 But Descartes was not without reason: in his work as a mathematician, he worried that if the foundations of knowledge were not completely solid, anything built upon them would inevitably collapse.

+If we want to establish real, irrefutable certainty about reality, Descartes thinks, we must be strict in our approach.

-He thus decided that if there was reason to doubt the truth of something — no matter how slim the doubt — then it should be discarded as false.⁣ In his own words:
+He thus decides that if there is reason to doubt the truth of something — no matter how slim the doubt — then it should be discarded as false.⁣ In his own words:

->if I am able to find in each one some reason to doubt, this will suffice to justify my rejecting the whole.
+>if I am able to find in each \[aspect of an opinion] some reason to doubt, this will suffice to justify my rejecting the whole.

 And with his demolition — or _methodic doubt_, as it’s come to be known — Descartes doesn’t intend to focus on each of his opinions one by one; rather he intends to target the _foundations_ which prop them up: